DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Using treatment data to send promotional offers for wellness packages or tie-ups with pharma companies for marketing.

-Sharing full patient profiles with insurance partners for targeted campaigns without telling the patient.
+Sharing full patient profiles with insurance partners for targeted campaigns without informing the patient.

 Running internal analytics to profile patients by disease for future upselling.

-All of these now require separate specific consent.
-If a patient gave data only for diagnosis and treatment, you cannot suddenly use it for marketing.
+All of the above now require separate consent from the patient.
+If a patient gave consent to process personal data only for diagnosis and treatment, you cannot use it for marketing or any other purposes.

 Prohibited actions include selling patient lists or using health data for unrelated commercial purposes.
 Fresh consent is mandatory every time the purpose changes.